Table of Contents

-LEXIS - Georgia Attorney General opinions from 1970 in GA; GAAG (password required).
+Lexis Advance - Georgia Attorney General opinions from 1970 (password required).

-Opinions of the Attorney General - from 1994 to date are available on the Internet, and can be searched by keyword or number.
+Opinions of the Attorney General - from 1994 to date are available on the web,and can be searched by keyword or number.

-WESTLAW - Georgia Attorney General opinions from 1977 in GA-AG (password required).
+WestlawNext - Georgia Attorney General opinions from 1977 (password required).

 Proclamations - current administration only.
 To obtain previous administrations' executive orders and proclamations, contact the Georgia Archives, Morrow, Georgia (678) 364-3700.